CEA Media Contact: John C. Mozena, email@example.com, 313-460-7441 (m)

 How big?
 One reasonable estimate is that the total amount of money transferred from American state and local governments to private interests through these sorts of deals has tripled since 1990, to an estimated $95 billion per year.
 (The New York Times estimated $80 billion in 2012.)

-Looked at another way, that’s enough money to fund the entire annual state budgets of South Dakota, Wyoming, Vermont, New Hampshire, North Dakota, Montana, Maine, Idaho, Rhode Island, Delaware and Alaska — combined.
+Looked at another way, that was enough money to fund the entire pre-COVID annual state budgets of the eleven smallest state budgets, combined.

 In addition to big government, this is also the domain of big business.
 Notably, most estimates are that roughly three quarters of development deals go to big businesses — “Fortune 1000” is one common measuring stick — even though that has the inevitable impact of concentrating local economies in the hands of those businesses at the cost of small/medium businesses and startup entrepreneurs.
 As a result, most of these sorts of programs are supported by Chambers of Commerce and other “pro-business” organizations that tend to be dominated by a region’s largest corporations.